MattiNieminen/clj-web-example/README.md

 ## Using this example as a starting point

-1. Fork the repository
+1. Fork the repository.
-2. Install Counterclockwise
+2. Install Counterclockwise.
 3. Use file search to replace clj-web-example with [your-project-name] in the whole project.
 4. Use Refactor -> Rename to clj-web-example namespace.
-Tick "Rename subpackages"
+Tick "Rename subpackages".
-5. Use Counterclockwise or some other tool to replace clj-web-example to [your-project-name]
+5. Use Counterclockwise or some other tool to replace clj-web-example to [your-project-name].
-6. Review project.clj
+6. Review project.clj.
-7. Start editing the app itself (routes, api functions, reagent views, localizations etc.)
+7. Start editing the app itself (routes, api functions, reagent views, localizations etc.).

 ## License